-- 3. Each employee on sick leave for the care or medical consultation/treatment of an immediate family member will follow the required procedures.
+- 3. Each employee on sick leave for the care or medical consultation/treatment of a family member will follow the required procedures.
 The City reserves the right to take such reasonable action it deems necessary to confirm or verify this use of sick leave. - 4.
-Notwithstanding the foregoing sections, the City reserves the right to take such actions as it deems necessary to confirm or verify actual illness or disability - 5.
+Notwithstanding the foregoing sections, the City reserves the right to take such actions as it deems necessary to confirm or verify actual illness or disability. - 5.
 Any employee who has worked for the City for at least 12 months is entitled to 12 weeks of unpaid, job-protected leave under the Family Medical Leave Act of 1993 (FMLA) to attend to the "serious health condition" of the employee's child, spouse or parent.
 Said employee may use accrued sick leave under the FMLA.
 Under Labor Code Section 233, and employee may use up to one half of the annual sick leave accrual to care for an "ill" child, spouse or parent.
-(Added 7/1/00) - 15.3 Pay Upon Retirement: An employee who retires, will be entitled to payment at the employee's then existing salary for fifty percent (50%) of the employee's accumulated and unused sick leave credit, but in no case will payment exceed 800 hours for less than 30 years of service.
-Employees with 30+ years of service will be entitled at their option to cash out or contribute up to 1,000 hours of accrued sick leave to their ICMA Vantage Care Retiree Health Savings Account.
-(Amended 7/1/04, Amended 9/5/06, Amended 7/1/14)
+(Added 7/1/00) - 15.3 Election Upon Retirement with Respect to Unused Sick Leave Credit: An employee who retires with accumulated and unused sick leave credit shall have 50% of such unused sick leave credit, up to a maximum of (800) hours for less than 30 years of service and up to a maximum of one thousand (1,000) hours for 30+ years of service, automatically converted by the employer into a dollar value based on the employee's then existing salary (Unused Sick Leave Credit Value).
+The remaining 50% shall be converted to service credit for all Employees. - a) Employee Elections: